 Plastic garbage in the middle of the Ocean6,

-The annihilation of hundreds if not thousands of species of birds, insects, fish, and animals.
+The destruction of hundreds if not thousands of birds, insects, fish, and animals.

 The list goes on and on.

 CH: Yes, it’s true that the phrases “global warming” and “climate change” have unfortunately become such hot-button terms in some circles.
-But I share your sense that all of us who are concerned about these issues can still have a productive conversation without such language.
-There are opportunities for anyone, whatever their political affiliations, to keep developing their understanding of what ethically responsible environmental practices entail.
-The most important thing is not that they wind up, in the end, sharing precisely the same scientific analysis of the facts but that they can share common practical goals in terms sound social policies and individual lifestyle values.
-This is analogous to the point sometimes made about people who have different religious faiths: Let them believe what they want about God or the origins of the universe as long as they interpret those beliefs in ways that allow for harmonious living here on earth.
+But I share your sense that all of us concerned about these issues can still have a productive conversation without such language.
+There are opportunities for anyone, whatever their political affiliations, to keep developing their understanding of ethically responsible environmental practices.
+The most important thing is not that they wind up, in the end, sharing precisely the same scientific analysis of the facts but that they can share common practical goals in terms of sound social policies and individual lifestyle values.
+This is analogous to the point sometimes made about people who have different religious faiths: Let them believe what they want about God or the origins of the universe as long as they interpret those beliefs in ways that allow for harmonious living here on Earth.

 SZ: Prof. Haskins, thank you very much for this conversation.
-It gave me a lot to think about and hopefully, it will be equally valuable to the readers of this Post.
-Also, any comment is welcome in order to keep this dialog alive.
+It gave me a lot to think about, and hopefully, it will be equally valuable to the readers of this Post.
+Also, any comment is welcome to keep this dialog alive.

 2 Karl Popper and John C. Eccles “The Self and Its Brain.
 An Argument for Interactionism.”